1998 TOPPS BASEBALL CARDS WORTH MONEY

 Of course, without huge name recognition or groundbreaking errors, plenty of 1998 Topps cards still have earning potential, if in lower price tiers compared to the headliners above.
 Players like Robin Ventura, Randy Johnson, Mariano Rivera, Derek Jeter, and Larry Walker all have decent selling cards in the $25-75 range depending on condition.
 And for true vintage card investors, high grade complete factory sets of 1998 Topps routinely resell in the $500-1000 range after two decades.

-Read also: CASH FOR BASEBALL CARDS
+Read also: HOW TO INVEST IN BASEBALL CARDS

 While not always remembered as fondly as the classic tobacco era issues, there is no doubt the 1998 Topps baseball set kicked off an important modern period of growth and popularity for the sport card industry.
 Today it remains popular with collectors young and old for commemorating stars of that great home run summer like McGwire and Sosa.
 Condition sensitive standouts including the rookies of Garciaparra and Guzman – plus quirky errors featuring Griffey – cement this as a release still worth exploring and adding to a vintage card portfolio.
 With continued demand, the prices of distinguished 1998 Topps singles should hold steady or even appreciate further in the decades to come.